-Annual Bonus Plan
+Annual Incentive Bonus Awards

-The Company's executive officers are eligible to participate in the Senior Executive Annual Bonus Plan (the "Bonus Plan"), which was adopted by the board of directors in January 2006 and approved by the Company's stockholders in May 2006.
+The Company's executive officers are eligible to participate each year in the Bonus Plan which was adopted by the board of directors in January 2011, and approved by the Company's stockholders at the annual meeting in May 2011.
 Under the Bonus Plan, unless another committee is designated by the Board, the compensation committee selects participants in the Bonus Plan, determines the amount of their award opportunities, selects the performance criteria and the performance goals for each year and administers and interprets the Bonus Plan.
 An eligible executive may (but need not) be selected to participate in the Bonus Plan each year.
-In March 2009, the compensation committee formed the Subcommittee, consisting of Messrs.
-Beinstein and Podell, and delegated to the Subcommittee the authority to grant compensation to executive officers under the Bonus Plan that is intended to qualify as "performance-based compensation" exempt from the \$1 million deduction limitation of Section 162(m) of the Internal Revenue Code.
+The compensation committee delegated to the Subcommittee, consisting of Messrs.
+Beinstein and Podell, the authority to grant compensation to executive officers under the Bonus Plan that is intended to qualify as "performance-based compensation" exempt from the \$1 million deduction limitation of Section 162(m) of the Internal Revenue Code.

-In 2009, each of the Company's named executive officers participated in the Bonus Plan.
-The Bonus Plan performance criteria for 2009 varied among the participants depending upon the entity that employed the participant.
+In 2011, each of the Company's named executive officers participated in the Bonus Plan.
+The Bonus Plan performance criteria for 2011 varied among the participants depending upon the entity that employed the participant.
 For Messrs.
-Lorber, Lampen, Kirkland and Bell, the criteria were based 37.5% on adjusted earnings before interest and taxes, or Adjusted EBIT, for Liggett, 37.5% on cash distributions to stockholders of the Company and 25% on adjusted earnings before interest, taxes and amortization, or Adjusted EBITA, for Douglas Elliman Realty, LLC.
-For Mr. Bernstein, the criteria were based 90% on adjusted EBIT for Liggett and 10% on Adjusted EBIT of Vector Tobacco Inc. These measures were chosen because Adjusted EBIT is commonly used as a measure of performance in the tobacco industry and Adjusted EBITA is commonly used to measure performance in the real estate brokerage industry and are, in each case, the drivers of the business and stockholder value in those industries.
-Under the terms of their respective employment agreements, for 2009, Messrs.
-Lorber, Lampen, Kirkland, Bell and Bernstein were eligible to receive a target bonus of 100%, 33%, 25%, 25% and 50% of their respective base salaries.
-Depending on the level of achievement of the performance criteria, the actual amounts of incentive bonuses could also exceed the target bonus amounts.
-The Committee may exercise negative discretion with respect to any award to reduce any amount that would otherwise be payable under the Bonus Plan.
+Lorber, Lampen, Kirkland and Bell, the criteria were based, as in 2010: 37.5% on adjusted earnings before interest and taxes, or Adjusted EBIT, of Liggett; 37.5% on distributions to stockholders of the Company; and 25% on adjusted earnings before interest, taxes and amortization, or Adjusted EBITA, of Douglas Elliman Realty, LLC.
+For Mr. Bernstein, the criteria were revised from 2010 so that they were based entirely on Liggett Adjusted EBIT rather than allocating 95% to Liggett Adjusted EBIT and 5% to Adjusted EBIT of Vector Tobacco Inc. This change reflected the combination of the Liggett Group and Vector Tobacco into a single segment for reporting purposes.
+These measures were chosen because Adjusted EBIT is commonly used as a measure of performance in the tobacco industry and Adjusted EBITA is commonly used to measure performance in the real estate brokerage industry and are, in each case, the drivers of the business and stockholder value in those industries.